 Google My Business is completely free to you.
 It can help boost the local SEO of your website by showing it in local searches.
 If you have not claimed and optimized your Google My Business listing yet, you are missing out on substantial traffic.

-In this article, we will show you how to create a GMB listing for your business and optimize it to reach more customers.
+In this article, we will show you how to create and Optimize Google My Business Listing for your Restaurant to reach more customers.

 Creating a Google My Business Listing